WithSecureLabs/AMSIDetection/README.md

 Website: https://countercept.com

-How to run
+How to Compile/execute

-Program must be compiled in x64 and must execute with adminstrative privliges
+Program must be compiled in x64 and run with adminstrative privliges.